About the Amputee Program

 If the amputation was the result of PAD, continued steps will need to be taken to prevent the condition so that it does not affect other parts of your body.

-You may be advised to adopt the following lifestyle modifications to help halt the progression of PAD:
+You may be advised to adopt the following lifestyle changes to help stop the progression of PAD.
+This includes:

 - Maintain a healthy diet that does not exceed your daily calorie requirement and that is low in saturated fat and cholesterol.